Deopham History

 Peaceful he lived, peaceful he fell asleep; Happy he will rise again.

-The chancel of Carlton Church showing the Rix memorial on the north side.
+The chancel of Colton Church showing the Rix memorial on the north side.

 Photo: G Sankey, 26/2/2023